 - Rapid COVID Testing – An Effective Preventive MeasurePeriodic screening for COVID infection is one of many proven ways to reduce the spread of COVID-19.
 Unfortunately it is underutilized.

 - Myths About COVID VaccinesUpdated February 17, 2022 Although the number of new COVID-19 cases in our country is again decreasing after the Omicron peak, hospital and healthcare professionals are still being overwhelmed by the number of COVID patients needing significant care. […]

 - Ivermectin, the New Hydroxychloroquine for COVID-19Published September 29, 2021 Many who do not accept the CDC’s evidence-based recommendations about vaccinations and face masks are turning to other ways to prevent and/or treat COVID infections.
 Hydroxychloroquine was the first of these.
 Now it is ivermectin, a drug used to treat […]

-- The COVID BoosterUpdated January 10, 2022 In the United States, the COVID vaccine is available to anyone five years old and older for protection against severe COVID disease and death.
-Many have not taken advantage of this, either by not […]
+- The COVID BoosterUpdated June 20, 2022 As of June 18, 2022, the COVID vaccine is available to anyone 6 months old and older, in the United States for protection against severe COVID disease and death.
+Many have not taken advantage […]